dianavile/Projects/README.md

 - Timer
 - Move counter

-##  Plan GAMEDEVELOPMENT: TODO list MEMORYGAME
+##  TODO-list MEMORYGAME
+BEFORE GAME STARTS

+### STEP 1: CARD DECK (gameboard)
+__GOAL__: CREATE A GRID OF 16 CARDS
+// Create a GRID for the game
-1  Create an array/ (=A grid with 16 cards)
+- Create an array (16 cards= 8 pair of cards)
+- Create a reference to the deck (== deck of all cards in game)

+### STEP 2: CARD LIST
+__GOAL__: Add each card to the GRID
+//Add each card´s HTML to the page (ul): deck > li > i/
+- Create a unordered list element (ul)
+- Create a list element (li)
+- Add a "CLASS" to the (li)
+- Create an icon element (i)
+- Add a "CLASS" to the (i) element from the array
+- Append (i) to (li) element
+- Append (li) element to (ul) "the deck"

+### FROM HERE DRAFT (working on the logics)
+### STEP : CARD LIST
+// Cards are randomly placed
-2  Shuffle cards and store in new array / done
+- Shuffle cards and store in new array= cards are randomly placed

+- The symbols face down

+### STEP 3: CREATE EVENT LISTENER
+// Initiate the Game
+- Set up the event listener for a card.

+### STEP 4: Display the cards on the page
+-
+- shuffle the list of cards using the provided "shuffle" method below

 3  Create a loop and iterate over all cards/ TODO
-4  Add each card´s HTML to the page "gameboard": deck > li > i/ TODO *add li element "cards" & append to UL "deck"

-5 Display the cards on the page
-- shuffle the list of cards using the provided "shuffle" method below
 - loop through each card and create its HTML
 - add each card's HTML to the page

-6 Create reference to card-deck= deck of all cards in game

-7 function to initialize on page creation
+ function to initialize on page creation shuffle Card and add cards to the array shuffledCards[]

-8 shuffle Card and add cards to the array shuffledCards[] 9 Create a loop that iterates over each card element untill full lenght of cards array is covered.
+Create a loop that iterates over each card element untill full lenght of cards array is covered.
-10 Each loop adds an EventListener for a click on the card, and runs the displayCard function on click
+Each loop adds an EventListener for a click on the card, and runs the displayCard function on click

 11 Toggle
 - Run the displayCard function to toggle (Hide/Show) an Element